zzal/cakephp-hash/README.md

 **Please note that this package is in beta develpment phase.**

-This package (intended for Laravel 4) gives you the ability to use the awesome cakePHP’s Hash class into your composer based project.
+This is simply a wrapper package to help you use the awesome cakePHP’s Hash class in your non-cakePHP project (using composer).
 This helper class let you manipulate complexe PHP arrays using Xpath-like syntax.

 [See cakePHP documentation.](http://book.cakephp.org/2.0/en/core-utility-libraries/hash.html)